Battling for her Beliefs – A conversation with the ‘FANTASTIC MS CLAIRE FOX.’

 It’s interesting because we love popular culture but we are finding an abundance of a new disturbing kind of censorship seeping into the mainstream domain.
 The “you can’t say that” brigade is out in force.
 It’s reminiscent of Orwell’s 1984 thought police.
 However there are so many double standards.
 It seems words are harmful but behaviour and attitudes filled with inconsideration and contempt are a right.
-We watched this year’s Big Brother for example with horror.
+We watched the Big Brother with Christopher Biggins for example with horror.

-CF: I watched a lot of if this series.
+CF: I watched a lot of if that series.
 What happened to Christopher Biggins was horrendous.

 Coto: You wonder, “Who are these producers?
 In my head, I just imagine a bunch of 20-year idiots looking for somebody to take down.
 There’s almost bloodthirstiness in this kind of political correctness.

 Coto: In some ways, the removal of Christopher Biggins, who just happens to be gay from the house over ‘biphobic’ language seemed like satire.
 Allegedly he’d also previously made a quip, which could be interpreted as anti-Semitic, but it was obvious the intent of that was not to upset or attack anyone.
 He was mortified to think he may have.
 It was so absurd.